 The goals of the campaign are:

-- To raise awareness about hate speech online and its risks for democracy and for individual young people
+- To raise awareness about hate speech online and the risks it poses for democracy and individual young people.

-- To mobilise, train and network online youth activists for human rights
+- To mobilise, train and create a network of online youth activists to defend human rights.

-- To map hate speech online and develop tools for constructive responses
+- To map hate speech online and develop tools to combat it.

-- To advocate for consensus on European policy instruments combating hate speech
+- To advocate the development of and consensus on European policy instruments combating hate speech.

-Although based online, the campaign will also have an important offline dimension, with seminars, youth events and festivals.
-Local and linguistic differences are crucial, so the online campaign has been designed to allow for national, cultural and linguistic diversity.
+Although based online, the campaign will also have important offline elements and activities like training courses, seminars, conferences, youth events, festivals and flashmobs.
+Local and linguistic differences are very important; so the online campaign has been designed to allow for national, cultural and linguistic diversity.
+All aspects of hate speech should be considered when analysing the problem and taking action so that motivation, content, tone, context, targets, and the potential implications of hate speech are taken into account.
 The campaign will highlight the importance of involving school communities as well as non-formal education and youth work.

 The campaign’s main target groups are the public at large and online activists.
 “Victims” and “Haters” will also be considered through specific measures and through the wider project.